FaresM7/Financial_Chatbot/README.md

 ### `node server.js`

 To run the server on a local host of port 3000.
-Type: 'node .\backend\server.js'
+First navigate to the backend folder using "cd ./backend".
+Then run "node server.js".